Hochopepper/SwordToShield/Gamemaster_Resources/Boons.md

 you recieve.
 Each time you complete a rest you may expend and roll a hit die, increasing your maximum hit die by amount rolled until the end of your next rest.

-### Boon of The Void
-You are blessed with the dark magic of a demon.